 When customers demand an immediate response at any time, only chatbots can deliver.
 Unlike a human agent, chatbots respond immediately and have unlimited capacity.
 Best of all, because the high volumes typically handled by chatbots are simple requests like “what time does the store close?”, introducing a chatbot app does not harm the quality of service.

 We’ve seen that customers want an immediate response to their issues, and today’s customers aren’t content to wait for “business hours” for a response.
 Agent costs have put 24/7 support out of reach for many organizations in the past.
-Providing cost-effective 24/7 support is just one of many advantages for chatbots in customer service.
+Providing cost-effective 24/7 support is just one of the many advantages of chatbot apps.

 The next benefit of chatbots that we’ll look at is the excellent return on investment.
 Insider Intelligence estimates that the adoption of chatbots could save the healthcare, banking, and retail sectors $11 billion annually by 2023.
 By handling the majority of queries, support agents can be deployed on other tasks.
 Alternatively, if support volumes rise, more agents aren’t needed to manage this increase.